 The eight sided Caen stone font was introduced by Gilbert Scott in 1855

-The Jubilee Curtain at the West Door was created by our Tapestry Group and commissioned in 1976 to commemorate Queen Elizabeth’s Silver Jubilee.
-The Tapestry Group has also created a unique collection of elaborately decorated kneelers throughout the church.
+The Jubilee Curtain was commissioned in 1976 to commemorate Queen Elizabeth’s Silver Jubilee and created by our Tapestry Group.
+The curtain now hangs either side of the new glass doors.
+The Tapestry Group has also produced a unique collection of elaborately decorated kneelers throughout the Church.